cinziaborello/actualWeather/appViews.md

 # ActualWeather User Flow and Views

 This document shows the user flow and how the components appear within the app.
 While the screenshots have been taken using Chrome, the semantic HTML tags and CSS styles appear consistently across the latest versions of Safari and Firefox.
+(Note: the app has been optimized using semantic HTML and ARIA tags for users using screenreaders).

 When a user opens the app the `AppGrid`, `TopBar`, `SearchInput`, `Today`, `UnitsSwitch`, `WelcomeCard`, `FavoritesList` components render.
 (Note: this layout needs improvement to fix the grid column width and the whitespace in the middle of the screen).

 ![Alt ](/screenshots/userOpensApp.png?raw=true "Screenshot of initial app render")

 A user types into the search box.
+The input field's color fades to show that it's in focus.

 ![Alt ](/screenshots/userTypesInSearchBox.png?raw=true "Screenshot with focus on search box")